saskiaotto/INDperform/README.md

 Installation
 ------------

-Install the development version from Github using devtools
+Install the development version from Github using devtools (soon also on CRAN):

 ``` r
 # install.packages("devtools")